3liz/QuickOSM/README.md

 Generalities
 =
-QuickOSM allows you to work quickly with OSM datas in QGIS thanks to Overpass API.
+QuickOSM allows you to work quickly with OSM data in QGIS thanks to [Overpass API][Overpass].
 * Write some queries for you by providing a key/value
 * Choose to run the query on an area or an extent
 * Configure the query : which layers, which columns ...